Introduction:

 The enhanced heatmap tool detection that was utilized in HSA KIT will be employed in this section to compare the outcomes of the CML classes to one another.
 The advanced heatmap tool in the HSA KIT is used to detect the forecasting where the classes of the AI models are most likely to be located.
 The warmer (more red) the heatmap, the higher the probability of the detection; conversely, the colder (more blue), the less likely the detection prediction will occur.

 In essence, the hotspot of AI-generated annotations is visualized using the sophisticated heatmap tool.
-It is designed for AI visualization projects like the one used in this study that produce findings with a lot of Detail displayed on a single slide.
+It is designed for AI visualization projects like the one used here that produces the findings with a lot of detail displayed on a single slide.

 The HyperCMLNet-ViT (Type 2) and HyperCMLNet-Mask-R-CNN (Type 1) architectures are used in the first column and the erythrocyte, leukocyte, and (B, C, and D) leukocyte classes, respectively, in the second column of the following figure.